oscar-99/ml-tweezers/models.md

   - Equivalence with CNN?
   - Maybe start with predicting forces rather than radius
   - Model is shown snippets and then predicts?
+  - Model the time series then drop into ml

 https://www.manning.com/books/deep-learning-with-python